kish1/wcache/README.md

 # wcache
-An implementation of an LFU web cache in Python.
+An implementation of an LRU web cache in Python.

 # Example